Spring Bulb Planting, Design & Care Guide

 - Autumn flowering bulbs (nerines): slip these in by late summer.

 It’s vital to remember: bulbs need a period of cold dormancy, usually about 12 to 16 weeks under 9C to bloom properly.
 Skip this chilling and blooms can fail or end up stunted.
-Always separate your bulbs from fruit, as ethylene gas from fruits like apples can damage developing bulbs.
+(As recommended by Farmer Gracy)

 Garden Design Basics: Arranging Spring Bulbs